 LAAF programme

 The LAAF programme awards are available to individuals of any profession or background, with the exception of doctors and dentists who can already access equivalent dedicated funding opportunities.
-Applicants must, however, be employed by:
+Applicants must, however, be employed in England by:

-- a local authority
+• a local authority

-- a provider of local authority commissioned services
+• a provider of local authority commissioned services

-- a non-profit organisation (such as a charity) that provides services on behalf of a local authority, or supports a local authority in meeting its objectives.
+• a non-profit organisation (such as a charity) that provides services on behalf of a local authority, or supports a local authority in meeting its objectives.

 These schemes represent exciting new opportunities for a wide range of individuals, but especially for those without professional social worker or clinician status.
 Eligible clinicians and social workers are welcome to apply for support from this programme or from the other existing NIHR Academy administered programmes that cater for their own professional groups, but cannot apply to both concurrently.